 The Waihi Gold Discovery Centre is a fully integrated experience.
-At its core was a story of the town of Waihi – history, technology and enterprise – told in a way to promote tourism in the region by showcasing the heritage landscape and attractions.
+At its core, the story of the town of Waihi – history, technology and enterprise – told in a way to promote tourism in the region by showcasing the heritage landscape and attractions.

 The Ghost Theatre